gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

 #include <gz/sim/components/Pose.hh>
 ```

-To better understand the ECS pattern as it is used in Ignition, it's helpful to
+To better understand the ECS pattern as it is used in Gazebo, it's helpful to
 learn about the EntityComponentManager (ECM), which is responsible for managing
 the ECS graph.
 A great resource to understand the logic under the hood of the
 ECM is the `SdfEntityCreator` class